-Trustees serve their universities best when they fully understand their role within the governance structure.
-In accordance with the law, trustees provide advice and, in some instances, approval to the university president.
+Trustees serve their universities best when they fully understand their role within the governance and management structure.
+In accordance with the law, trustees provide advice and, in many instances, approval to the university president.
 Therefore, of great importance to the trustee role is the partnership and support of the university president.
 Also key to the trustee role are recommendations on budgets and financial matters, with special attention to long-range budget viability and assessment of the institution's facilities.
 Additionally, approval of new academic programs, along with university advancement and development, and the relationship between the university and its various constituencies, including the community and the public are also key responsibilities.
 Each of these roles will be discussed in greater depth.

 Trustees advise the Board of Governors through the Office of the Chancellor, which serves as staff to the Board of Governors.
-Additionally, statues require five members of the Board of Governors to be currently serving trustees who can provide a local perspective regarding system decisions.

 In principle, trustees should not be involved in the day-to-day administration of their institutions.
-While trustees should focus on the "what" and "why" of an issue, the president and cabinet focuses on the "how".
-When we as trustees get involved in day-to-day management issues, we risk muddying the waters.
-Act 188 clearly delegates the management function to the president; however, input by a local council can make an invaluable contribution to institutional integrity, vitality and engagement.
+Act 188 clearly delegates the management function to the president.
+However, oversight by a local council can make an invaluable contribution to institutional integrity, vitality and engagement.

-Trustee engagement should focus on the university mission, goals, and the consistency and effectiveness with which they are carried out; the university's financial sustainability, with special attention to long-range viability; the preservation and development of the institution's facilities; and the relationships among the university and its various constituencies, including the community and the public.
+Trustee oversight should focus on the university mission and the consistency and effectiveness with which it is carried out; the university's financing, with special attention to long-range viability; the preservation and development of the institution's facilities; and the relationships among the university and its various constituencies, including the community and the public.

 To support the efforts of the trustees, the president and other administrative officers provide oral and written reports to the trustees, which offer background on council agenda items and provide updates on major issues and activities.
 Trustees generally receive university publications, both those prepared for internal and external audiences.
 They also generally have several opportunities to visit formally or informally with administrators, faculty and students.
 Beyond these avenues of information, Trustees should request a subscription to all university publications, and regularly view the university website.
 Trustees visit the campus frequently to attend special events and regard the president as host by coordinating with his or her office.
 You might also want to get to know local community leaders to develop a sense of the university's relationship with its neighbors.
 Trustees are encouraged to take advantage of all these opportunities to be more informed and ultimately more effective in their role.